lambrospetrou/lambrospetrou.github.io/src/_posts/2020-11-24-life-in-the-uk-test.md

 The idea is simple, every question on the test is literally a sentence taken out of the book, formed as multiple-choice.
 Therefore, reading the book at least once gets you 50-60% there.

-The only thing I really wish the book provided is a simple timeline with just the names of all the different leaders/queens/kings on the same line in order, otherwise I found it hard to remember all the James' and Charles'.
+The only thing I really wish the book provided is a simple timeline with just the names of all the different leaders/queens/kings on the same line in order, otherwise I found it hard to remember all the James and Charles.
 There is a Henry VIII for God's sake.

 Therefore, I did this stupidly simple timeline myself the night before the exam: https://gist.github.com/lambrospetrou/68241a9243312d95b19812ebf36109df